CodeOnRye/codeonrye.github.io/content/posts/revisiting-rss/index.md

 Revisiting how I use RSS
 {{< /lead >}}

 Over the years, I’ve had an on-and-off relationship with RSS.
-Despite the rise of algorithms and curated feeds, I still believe RSS remains one of the best ways to build a personalized feed.
+Despite the rise of algorithms and curated news apps, I still believe RSS remains one of the best ways to build a personalized feed that you own.

 Recently, I’ve been reevaluating how RSS fits into my workflows.
 To better understand what I need from it now, I’ve reflected on what has worked for me in the past—and what hasn’t.

 ## Google Reader

-My first real foray into RSS was with Google Reader (RIP [killedbygoogle](https://killedbygoogle.com)).
+My first real expirence with RSS was with Google Reader ([RIP](https://killedbygoogle.com)).
 Back then, I used it primarily to track my favorite websites in one place.
 It wasn’t anything fancy, but it was a start.
 Unfortunately, a combination of Google shutting down the service and my growing use of Reddit led me to abandon RSS entirely.

-Regrettably, I didn’t save my OPML file—a mistake I would repeat in later years.
+Regrettably, I didn’t save my OPML file — a mistake I would repeat.

-## TTRSS: A Golden Age
+## TT-RSS: A Golden Age

-My next attempt at RSS felt like a golden age.
-I was deep into learning DevOps skills, deploying various tools and services, and came across [TTRSS](https://tt-rss.org).
+My next attempt at RSS feels like a golden age.
+I was learning DevOps skills, deploying various tools and services, and came across [TT-RSS](https://tt-rss.org).
 This highly customizable application allowed me to fine-tune my RSS experience.

 Two features stood out:
 1. **Full-article fetching**: This ensured I didn’t have to visit ad-filled or inaccessible websites.
+And it provided a consistent reading expirence.
 2. **Scoring system**: I could assign positive or negative points to articles based on their source or content.
-For example, I might give WebsiteA a score of +5 but reduce points for articles mentioning SubjectA, effectively curating my feed before I even saw it.
+For example, I might give WebsiteA a score of +5 but reduce points for articles mentioning SubjectA with -10, effectively curating my feed before I even saw it.

 While I loved these features, maintaining the system eventually became too time-consuming.
-I shut it down—and, once again, lost my OPML file.
+I shut it down — and, once again, lost my OPML file.

 ## Rediscovering RSS for Productivity